pysal/spopt/paper/paper.md

    index: 6
  - name: Urban Big Data Centre, School of Social & Political Sciences, University of Glasgow
    index: 7
-date: 01 November 2021
+date: 09 June 2022
 bibliography: paper.bib
 ---

 # Summary

 Spatial optimization is a major spatial analytical tool in management and planning, the significance of which cannot be overstated.
 Spatial optimization models play an important role in designing and managing effective and efficient service systems such as transportation, education, public health, environmental protection, and commercial investment among others.
-To this end, spopt (\textbf{sp}atial \textbf{opt}imization) is under active development for the inclusion of newly proposed models and methods for regionalization, facility location, and transportation-oriented solutions.
+To this end, spopt (\textbf{sp}atial \textbf{opt}imization) is under active development for the inclusion of newly proposed models and methods for regionalization, facility location, and transportation-oriented solutions [@spopt2021].
 Spopt is a submodule in the open-source spatial analysis library PySAL (Python Spatial Analysis Library) founded by Dr. Serge Rey and Dr. Luc Anselin in 2005 [@pysal2007;@rey2015open;@Rey2021].
 The goal of developing spopt is to provide management and decision-making support to all relevant practitioners and to further promote the appropriate and meaningful application of spatial optimization models in practice.

 # Statement of need